 20. Narrow Vanity for Powder Rooms

-Powder rooms need vanities as narrow as 18 inches that still provide handwashing function.
-Wall-mounted designs keep the floor clear and make the tiny space feel less cramped.
-Choose rectangular sinks that fit the narrow footprint better than round bowls.
-Add a medicine cabinet for hidden storage since counter space is minimal.
-This proves even the smallest half bath can have style and function with the right scaled vanity.
+Powder rooms need vanities as narrow as 18 inches that still provide full handwashing function.
+Wall-mounted designs keep the floor clear and make tiny spaces feel less cramped.
+Choose rectangular sinks over round bowls for the narrow footprint and add a medicine cabinet for hidden storage since counter space is minimal in these rooms.

 21. Velvet Stool at Vanity

-The right stool makes your vanity infinitely more comfortable and stylish.
-Velvet adds luxury and comes in every color to match your decor.
-Choose a height that lets you sit with elbows at counter level.
-Backless stools tuck completely under the vanity while backed versions provide support for longer getting-ready sessions.
-A footrest adds comfort and a polished look.
-This small detail transforms your vanity from functional to fabulous.
+The right stool transforms a vanity from functional to genuinely comfortable and inviting.
+Velvet adds luxury and comes in every color to coordinate with any decor.
+Choose a height that lets you sit with elbows at counter level — backless stools tuck completely under the vanity while backed versions provide support for longer sessions.
+This small detail makes a real difference.

 22. Two-Tier Vanity Organization